 Overall, the water quality of Lower Long Lake was excellent again this year.
-Only one parameter, Total Phosphorus, tested out of its target range, but the season average was within it.
-All other parameters remained within their target ranges and some were the best we saw across the state.
-Our only concerns at this time were the historical increases of phosphorus.
-It is vital that everyone within the watershed take steps to limit their nutrient input to the lake.
+All other parameters remained within their target ranges, and some were the best we saw across the state.
+To continue this path in keeping the waterbody healthy, it is vital that everyone within the watershed take steps to limit their nutrient input to the lake.

-Despite a heavily developed watershed and homes surrounding the lake, Lower Long Lake is an exemplary water resource with great water quality.
-There will always be areas that the quality of the water could improve, but the lake remains among the best that we test.
-You should take pride in this lake and continue your hard work in improving it.
+Despite a heavily developed watershed and homes surrounding the lake, Lower Long Lake is an exemplary water resource with fantastic water quality.
+There will always be areas that the quality of the water could improve, but the lake remains among the best that we evaluate.
+You should take pride in this lake and continue your arduous work in improving it.